Sensitive Skin Care: The Signs & Symptoms

 With its wide variety of symptoms, sensitive skin does not manifest the same way for everyone.
 Its severity can range from moderate discomfort to severe reactions, and its frequency can fluctuate from the occasional flare-up to more persistent, daily sensitivity.
 If you are already certain you have sensitive skin, check out this skin care routine designed for your skin type.

-Irritant Sensitivity Vs Allergic Sensitivity
+Irritant Sensitivity Vs. Allergic Sensitivity

 According to Dr. Hooman Khorasani, Dermatologic and Cosmetic Surgeon, there are two different types of sensitivity - irritant sensitivity and allergic sensitivity.

 “An irritant sensitivity is something that irritates everyone’s skin and is independent of your immune system.
 Although most skin reacts to an irritant, someone with sensitive skin would see a more dramatic reaction,” explains Dr. Khorasani.
-These symptoms may include itchiness, redness, dryness, rashes, or breakouts.
-In comparison, an allergic sensitivity is dependent on your immune system, and it requires a prior exposure to the allergen.
+These symptoms may include itchiness, redness, dryness, rashes or breakouts.
+In comparison, an allergic sensitivity is dependent on your immune system, and it requires prior exposure to the allergen.
 Because an allergic sensitivity is due to each specific immune system, unlike an irritant sensitivity, only a portion of the population is impacted.

 Regardless of the causes, sensitive skin is a skin type, caused by a genetic predisposition to skin sensitivity and irritation.
 It’s also a common symptom of genetic conditions like psoriasis, eczema and rosacea.
 You can’t change your skin type, but you can adjust your daily habits and skin care routine to manage its symptoms.